zw214/Image_Swin_Transformer/README.md

 $ make gcloud-deploy
 ```

+Here's a demo of how the app works/looks like.

 ## Data Sourcing & Processing

 Pipeline comes from the Mammography dataset, and I store it into a tfrecords.
 From tfrecords, I do pre-processing steps and resizing to fit into the model.
 I also need to make images stacked into their 3 color channel.
 To extract images and labels from tfrecords, I need to decode image into int8,